cocos/cocos-docs/en/concepts/scene/node-component.md

 ![node layer gizmo](scene/node-layer-gizmo.png)

-This list can use either engine-exclusive layer attributes or user-defined layer attributes. layer attributes are global and unique, but different nodes can set the same layer attributes so that they are viewed by the same camera.
+This list can use either engine-exclusive layer attributes or user-defined layer attributes.
+Layer attributes are global and unique, but different nodes can set the same layer attributes so that they are viewed by the same camera.

 ### Custom layer attribute added